Energy Efficiency Opportunities for Solar Owners (Or how to power your life for $1 a day!)

 Did I have a premium feed-in tariff that paid 60c per kWh or a huge battery bank?

 Nope, not at all.
 We lived in absolute thermal comfort 99% of the year and had – and have – most of the creature comforts your average Aussie family has.
-We have a server spinning 24/7, powering our office (AKA SolarQuotes HQ), a washing machine, dryer & dishwasher.
+We had a server spinning 24/7, powering our office (AKA SolarQuotes HQ), a washing machine, dryer & dishwasher.
 Our TVs are left on standby because I’m too lazy to switch them off at the wall.
-And being half Finnish I even have a 7kW Sauna which gets hammered in Winter.
+And being half Finnish I even have a 7kW Sauna which gets hammered in winter.
 That alone probably doubles our electric bill!
 Believe me, I don’t suffer for my cause!

 Also, back then, I received an 8c per kWh feed-in tariff from AGL.
 A rate still available in South Australia – just not from AGL.
 This isn’t a huge amount and was not by itself enough to get my bills right down.